TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 36/Job 36.5.md

 ---

-Behold, God is mighty, and despiseth not any: He is mighty in strength of understanding.
+"Behold, God is mighty, and doesn't despise anyone.
+He is mighty in strength of understanding.